lunacys/ATC-8/README.md

 # ATC-8

-**ATC-8** (Advanced Toy 8-bit Computer) is a virtual machine designed to mimic a non-existant video game console.
+**ATC-8** (Advanced Toy 8-bit Computer) is a virtual machine designed to mimic a non-existing video game console.
 Unlike PICO-8, ATC-8 has higher specs and it's designed as an video game console emulator.
 That means that an user can create a game for it using only available assembly language.

 ## Specifications